Pushcha Radzivila National Park

 Biodiversity and natural values

 The area is characterised by the diversity of forest and wetland habitats.
-More than 20 natural habitats included in Resolution No. 4 of the Standing Committee to the Bern Convention have been identified here.
+More than 20 natural habitats requiring specific protection under the Resolution No. 4 of the Standing Committee to the Bern Convention have been identified here:

 Biodiversity